THE CENTER FOR TEACHING, LEARNING, AND INNOVATION

 ABOUT THE CTLI

-Both a physical place and virtual space, The Center for Teaching, Learning, and Innovation serves as a resource for the study and development of learning-centered teaching, curricular innovation, and social-emotional development for the young learner at Congressional School.
+The Center for Teaching, Learning, and Innovation (CTLI) serves as a resource for the study and development of learning-centered teaching, curricular innovation, and social-emotional development for the young learner at Congressional School.
+The CTLI staff members are well positioned to leverage their considerable strengths to develop more innovative opportunities that address the changing context in which students learn and teachers teach.
 The Center is committed to academic excellence, creative collaboration, and the cultivation of an inclusive, 21st-century student and faculty community.

 EXPLORE THE THREE PILLARS OF THE CTLI

 The Mission of the CTLI is to:

 - Exist as both a physical place and virtual space